-Where $\{\mbox{serial}\}$ is, again, the serial number of that BomeBox, as printed on the sticker at the bottom.
+Replace 0012345678 with the serial number of your BomeBox, as printed on the sticker at the bottom.

 After the Password Reset, you can log into the BomeBox by using the default password: the serial number.

 We have a Password Reset video tutorial available here, too: